K-Schaeffer/K-Schaeffer/README.md

 ## Welcome 👋

-- 💻 Working as a front-end engineer w/ Vue.js web
+- 💻 Working as a front-end engineer w/ Vue.js
 - 🌱 Learning Flutter and Vue.js
 - ⚡ Learning (more) JS
 - :mortar_board: Interested in UX/UI